obendidi/Tracking-with-darkflow/README.md

 ## Intro

 The purpose of this little project is to add object tracking to yolov2 and achieve real-time multiple object tracking.

-The current architecture to only track one type of objects, but it should be easy to generalise over all objects Currently support people tracking (as the provided weights for deep_sort were trained on people tracking)
+The current architecture is set to only track one type of objects, but it should be easy to generalise over all objects.

+Currently support people tracking (as the provided weights for deep_sort were trained on people tracking)

 ## Dependencies